- About Us

 Allyson Robinson is Oklahoma ABLE Tech’s Speech-Language Pathologist and AT Specialist.
 She specializes in augmentative and alternative communication and assistive technology solutions.
 She graduated from Oklahoma State University in 2006 with a Bachelor’s Degree in Communication Sciences and Disorders and from the University of Kansas in 2008 with a Master of Arts in Speech Pathology.
 Allyson worked previously for Pawnee Public Schools serving children ages 3-18.
-Allyson and her husband, Kyle, have one son, Carter, and a daughter, Claire.
+Allyson and her husband, Kyle, have two sons, Carter and Callan, and a daughter, Claire.

 Shelby Sanders is the Equipment Specialist for Oklahoma ABLE Tech.
 She assists individuals with the short-term device loan process as well as schedule demonstrations.
 Shelby attended the University of Central Oklahoma from 1994 to 1996 on a tennis scholarship.
 She transferred to Oklahoma State University and graduated with B.A. in Sociology.
 She maintains teaching certification in history and coached high school tennis for three years.
 She has been a realtor for five years with Pioneer Real Estate.
 She has two daughters, Brooklyn and Blair.

 Diana Sargent joined Oklahoma ABLE Tech in September 1997 as a Staff Assistant.
 Before joining ABLE Tech, Diana worked for the State 4-H at OSU.
 Diana and her husband, Les, have lived in Stillwater over 30 years after moving with their three children from Springfield, Illinois.
 Les retired from MerCruiser, and both he and Diana are having fun being grandparents to two grandsons and going to flea markets!